 - Sea Kayaking: Try sea kayaking.
 Kayak rental is available in the towns of Nečujam and Maslinica.

-- Scuba Dive: For the adventurous types explore the deep waters of the island by scuba diving.
+- Scuba Dive: For the adventurous types, explore the deep waters of the island by scuba diving.
 Visit sites of sunken ships, hidden caves, and unique species.

-Croatian Islands Map
+Planning Your Croatian Islands Escape

 The Jadrolinija fleet includes car ferries, classic passenger ships, and catamarans.
 They connect the mainland to the Croatian islands, provide service between the islands, and even transport passengers between Croatia and Italy.
-They really do make planning your Croatia island hopping itinerary super-easy.
+They really do make planning your Croatia island-hopping itinerary super-easy.

 When it’s time to leave Vis, we suggest the high-speed catamaran to the Island of Hvar.
 This costs less than $6 per person for the 50-minute ride.

 Local Tip: You can only book tickets one day in advance at the local ticket office if you want to be sure to reserve your spot.
 And you should because these journeys can and do sell out.

 You can then jump aboard the Kapetan Luka to get to the island of Korčula.
 The ride is just over an hour and will cost less than $12 per person.
 Hvar or Korcula should be the cornerstone of your itinerary.
 They’re arguably the two coolest islands to visit in Croatia.